 Spice Level: not hot

 This Levantine salad comes from frying or toasting bread alongside various vegetables and herbs.
-Bright, crunchy and colourful especially with our incorporation of beet hummus.
+Bright, crunchy and colorful especially with our incorporation of beet hummus.

 This baked dish is rich in vitamins (A, C, K) and iron.
-Fibre dense chickpeas are 65-75% insoluble fibre, providing significant support to large intestine health and the superfood quinoa is rich in protein, fibre, omega-3 fats, minerals, and phytonutrients.
+Fiber dense chickpeas are 65-75% insoluble fiber, providing significant support to large intestine health and the superfood quinoa is rich in protein, fiber, omega-3 fats, minerals, and phytonutrients.
 The recipe has added parsley, a superpowered aromatic herb that fights bacteria, parasites and fungus.
 This herb is packed full of vitamins and minerals.

 Vitamin A: This dish supports the immune and inflammatory functions throughout the digestive tract.
 Carrots, kale, and parsley are excellent sources of vitamin A.